 Sky-Watcher Star Tours

 For the ultimate deluxe experience, check out the folks at Sky-Watcher Star Tours.
 Their two-hour guided stargazing tours in Joshua Tree include large 10” telescopes, binoculars, chairs, pillows and blankets, and a picnic basket filled with snacks!

 Here are a few of our favorite secluded spots where you can pull off the road and find your own private viewing scene:

-- Joshua Tree National Park has an abundance of locations which can be accessed without hiking at night.
-The National Park Service has made it part of its mission to protect and preserve dark night skies so we can admire the MIlky Way.
+- Joshua Tree National Park has an abundance of locations that can be accessed without hiking at night.
+The National Park Service has made it part of its mission to protect and preserve dark night skies so we can admire the Milky Way.

 - Coachella Valley Preserve is located in Thousand Palms, just down the road from Palm Springs on Ramon Road.
 You can find a spot away from the road and stargaze knowing the San Andreas Fault is practically under your feet

-- Sky Valley, California is an appropriately name town just east of Palm Springs.
-Just pull off the main road (DIllon Rd) and find a safe spot to stop and enjoy the view.
+- Sky Valley, California is an appropriately named town just east of Palm Springs.
+Just pull off the main road (Dillon Rd) and find a safe spot to stop and enjoy the view.